 - General medical conditions affecting behavior and cognition

-There are many opportunities to learn about the cognitive, behavioral and emotional symptoms of neurological and complex medical illnesses, and to become involved in treatment formulation, recommendations, and patient/family education.
-Training in the Wada procedure for presurgical epilepsy patients is also available.
+There are many opportunities to learn about the cognitive, behavioral and emotional symptoms of neurological and complex medical illnesses, and to become involved in treatment formulation, recommendations, and patient and family education.
+Training in the Wada test for presurgical epilepsy patients also is available.

-Clinical opportunities in personality assessment, outpatient cognitive-behavioral therapy, rehabilitation psychology, and behavioral medicine are also available particularly as it relates to adjustment to medical illness, cancer, chronic pain, and weight management.
+Clinical opportunities in personality assessment, outpatient cognitive-behavioral therapy, rehabilitation psychology and behavioral medicine also are available particularly as they relate to adjustment to medical illness, cancer, chronic pain and weight management.

-Our fellows have participated in caregiver education and support groups, as well as elective rotations in behavioral neurology, movement disorders, epilepsy, neuro-oncology, neuropathology, neuro-radiology, neuro-ophthalmology, neurologic rehabilitation, and sleep medicine.
+Our fellows have participated in caregiver education and support groups, as well as elective rotations in behavioral neurology, movement disorders, epilepsy, neuro-oncology, neuropathology, neuroradiology, neuro-ophthalmology, neurological rehabilitation and sleep medicine.

 Off-site rotations (optional)

-Clinical neuropsychology fellows have the opportunity to spend one month training on-site with the neuropsychology faculty at Mayo Clinic in Minnesota or Mayo Clinic in Arizona.
-The off-site rotation is available to provide additional training opportunities commensurate with the individual training goals of the fellow.
+Clinical neuropsychology fellows have the opportunity to spend one month training with the neuropsychology faculty at Mayo Clinic's campus in Rochester, Minnesota, or campuses in Phoenix and Scottsdale, Arizona.
+This off-site rotation is available to provide additional training opportunities commensurate with the individual training goals of the fellow.

 Mayo Clinic funds the authorized costs of travel, housing and auto rental fees associated with this rotation.

-Clinical conferences, seminars, small discussion groups, research center meetings and one-on-one instruction are all an integral part of the Clinical Neuropsychology Fellowship.
+Clinical conferences, seminars, small discussion groups, research center meetings and one-on-one instruction are all integral parts of the Clinical Neuropsychology Fellowship.

-After Year 1 of training, you complete a mid-program evaluation, modeled after the ABCN exam, including a written exam, a practice sample review, and a fact finding exercise.
-Results of this evaluation are used to identify specific goals for Year 2 of training.
+After your first year of training, you complete a mid-program evaluation, modeled after the American Board of Clinical Neuropsychology exam, including a written exam, practice sample review and fact-finding exercise.
+Results of this evaluation are used to identify specific goals for your second year of training.

-There are also opportunities to join neuropsychology faculty in a variety of clinical care conferences and team meetings which include Epilepsy Case Conference, the Mayo Clinic Florida Amyotrophic Lateral Sclerosis (ALS) Clinic, and Mayo’s Alzheimer’s Disease Research Center Case Conference.
+There are also opportunities to join neuropsychology faculty in a variety of clinical care conferences and team meetings, which include the Epilepsy Case Conference, Mayo Clinic in Florida Amyotrophic Lateral Sclerosis (ALS) Clinic, and Mayo's Alzheimer's Disease Research Center Case Conference.

-Fellows meet with program faculty regularly throughout the fellowship to review individualized training goals and identify and prioritize the didactic experiences that best facilitate those goals.
+Fellows meet with program faculty regularly throughout the Clinical Neuropsychology Fellowship to review individualized training goals and identify and prioritize the didactic experiences that best facilitate those goals.

-As a Neuropsychology fellow, you will organize and carry out at least one independent neuropsychological research project during the two-year fellowship.
+As a neuropsychology fellow, you organize and carry out at least one independent neuropsychological research project during the two-year fellowship.
 It is expected that research activity will culminate in presentation at a national conference and publication in a peer-reviewed journal.

-Research opportunities are available through Mayo Clinic's NIA-funded Alzheimer's and Parkinson's Disease Centers, state-funded Memory Disorders Clinic, and a variety of clinical programs such as Mayo Clinic's Sleep Disorders Clinic, Cancer Center, Organ Transplant Program and Epilepsy Surgery Program.
+Research opportunities are available through Mayo Clinic's National Institute on Aging-funded Alzheimer's and Parkinson's disease centers, state-funded Memory Disorder Clinic, and a variety of Mayo clinical programs such as the Sleep Disorders Center, Mayo Clinic Cancer Center, Organ Transplant Program and Epilepsy Surgery Program.

-You will be encouraged to collaborate with others on additional research projects as time permits.
+You are encouraged to collaborate with others on additional research projects as time permits.